lucasdu2/cursat/README.md

 # cursat
-A bare-bones CDCL SAT solver in OCaml.
+A minimal CDCL SAT solver in OCaml.
+This %%%% is %%%%%%!